Dehumidification Capacity within Changing Grow Room Conditions

 The orange circle on Chart One is the amount of dehumidification required by the grow room at 81⁰F/50% RH, at a watering rate of ½ gallon per plant per day.
 The green circle is the dehumidification capability of the gPod at 81⁰F/50% RH.
 If the green circle is the same size or larger than the orange circle, the gPod selected will maintain the intended 81⁰F/50% RH.
 As you can see the gPod selected will do the job at that operating point.

-Said another way, the green circle is what you need from your gPods.
+Said another way, the orange circle is what you need from your gPods.
 The green circle is what you can get from your gPod(s).
 If you can get more than you need at a given temperature and humidity you can achieve those set points.
-If you have less than you need at a set point, the gPod(s) you are considering can’t hold your room at your desired temperature and humidity.
+If you have less than you need at a set point, the gPod(s) you are considering won’t hold your room at your desired temperature and humidity.

 As the temperature and humidity in the room changes, the dehumidification that you can get from the gPod changes significantly.
 But the amount of dehumidification that the space needs changes by a much smaller amount.
 The size of the orange circle only changes significantly if the watering rate per day is changed.